PeterDrake/drakepedia/software_development/xp_coding_steps.md

 To commit:

 `command-k` (Mac) / `ctrl-k` (Windows).
 Make sure the right files are checked at the top of the dialog box and that the commit message explains how the program's behavior is different.
-Choose `Commit` at the lower right.
+Choose `Commit and Push` at the lower right.

 ---